LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 to specify the number of random tests that will be generated and run (defaults to 100 tests).

-In all dialects, `Test` is an atom, uniquely identifying a test.
+In all dialects, `Test` is a callable term, uniquely identifying a test.
 An error message is printed if duplicated identifiers are found.
 These errors must be corrected otherwise the test results can be misleading.

 For examples of how to write unit tests, check the `tests` folder or the `testing` example in the `examples` folder in the Logtalk distribution.